-Unlike the aimpoint, the drift of the optical axis does not exhibit any particular trend.
-The optical axis position is derived from data obtained on annual raster scan observations of Ar Lac with the HRC-I. The HRC-I is the only detector for which the optical axis is directly measured.
-Figure 7 shows the scan data points taken in September 2013.
+Figure 7 shows the central 17 raster scan data points taken in September 2014.
 The five circles around each data point indicate the 50%, 60%, 70%, 80% and 90% encircled energies.
 For clarity, the circle radii are 5 times the actual encircled energy radii.
-The optical axis is determined by fitting the radii to a 2-dimensional quadratic function in detector coordinates.
+The optical axis is determined by fitting the these 17 encircled energy radii to a 2-dimensional quadratic function in detector coordinates.
 By definition, the optical axis is at the point where the quadratic function is at its minimum.
-Figure 8 shows the optical axis derived from the above 2-D quadratic fit using the September 2013 data.
+Figure 8 shows the optical axis derived from the above 2-D quadratic fit using the September 2014 data.
 Figure 9 shows all the optical axis positions so determined since the Chandra launch.
 It moves like a random walk but is relatively stable.
 Its movement is well within a 10" region.
-Since year 2003, the optical axis drift was only in a 5" region.
+Since year 2000, the optical axis drift was only in a 6" region.